EdAyers/mathlib/docs/meta_1.md

 ### The tactic state lifecycle

 Now let's go back to putting the cursor in the `begin` block.
 Lean then initialises the tactic state as follows.
-- It already has an entry in the assignments table.
 - Any argument of the lemma (stuff which looks like `(x : α)` before the `:=`) gets added to the local context.
 - Any names in a `variables` declaration that appear somewhere in the type definition or arguments are added to the local context.
 - Any implicit typeclass instances used are added to the local context.
 (TODO the rules around when typeclasses are added seems quite finicky).